 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding bone sarcoma, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in bone sarcoma, explore these related items that take you outside of this guide:

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.